HollyHuddle/HollyHuddle/README.md

-- 👋 Hi, I’m Holly, a 1st year PhD student in Laser-Plasma Physics, with an interest in learning how to code to better my research
+- 👋 Hi, I’m Holly, a PhD student in Laser-Plasma Physics.
+I'm interested in enhancing my signal processing skills and experience with Particle in Cell code.